kafloid/HighMapsAngularImplementation/README.md

 # Highmaps

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.10.
+This version was used in consequence of the version used in a major private project that I'm currently working on.

 ## Development server